LoganKells/ios-foundations-challenges/README.md

 #### Challenge

 Complete the implementation of the Book checkOut, checkIn, and searchByTitle functions.
 The provided "tests" should print the expected results.

+### Module 2 Lesson 12

+**NOTE - this is implemented in the module-2-lesson-7-challenge.xcodeproj project.**

+#### Setup

+Create a new SwiftUI App Xcode project.

+You'll also need the JSON file that you created in the Module 2, Lesson 11 challenge.

+If you didn't complete that challenge, you can find a sample JSON file to use in the resources folder for Lesson 12.

+#### Challenge

+Add the JSON file to your Xcode project.

+Parse the JSON file and display the pizzas in a list on the user interface.

+The list should display the pizza names and toppings.